Oceanswave/lorgnette/README.md

 Allows a user to display Pluralsight videos as a Kiosk.
 ---

-Ever want to repurpose that big display in the lobby to show super-awesome Pluralsight videos to make your customers agog at your firm's tech-savvyness?
+Ever want to repurpose that big display in the lobby to show super-awesome Pluralsight videos to make your customers agog at your firm's tech savviness?

 Or perhaps you want to watch a bunch of Pluralsight videos at one time?
-You've got your HDMI cable out and hooked your laptop to your bigscreen and you're ready to have a Pluralsight marathon!
+You've got your HDMI cable out and hooked your laptop to your big-screen and you're ready to have a Pluralsight marathon!

 But Pluralsight prompts you every 6-10 minutes to continue the module.
 Ug!
 Who has time for all that "continue module" modal dialog button pressing?!